 Often, it isn’t the amount of tax one actually pays that causes so much distress to American expats.
 The biggest tension seems to come from the reporting requirements and the penalties for failing to report.
 Both FATCA and FBAR require expats to report their international banking and financial holdings information.
 Some banks, fearing the restitution from the IRS, began to turn away American customers.
-The majority American expats consider the law to be unjust, which widens the emotional gap with their mother country.http://bolataruhan.org/?fiopry=cherche-femme-anglaise-pour-mariage&50f=eb
+The majority of American expats consider the law to be unjust, which widens the emotional gap with their mother country.

 The widespread displeasure is leading some expats to make a drastic decision.
 Just take a look at the number of the U.S. citizenship renunciation.
 In 2015, 4,297 Americans renounced their US citizenship.
-That is a 20 percent increase from 2014, which was also a record breaking year.
+That is a 20 percent increase from 2014, which was also a record-breaking year.
 The trend now suggests that the number will only increase from here on out.

-The American expats around the world are raising their voices however.
+The American expats around the world are raising their voices, however.
 According to the State Department, 7.6 million (the estimation varies) Americans currently live abroad, which would make for the 13th biggest American state in terms of population.
-Democrats Abroad sends 21 delegates to the Democratic primaries which is two more than what the state of Wyoming sends.
+Democrats Abroad sends 21 delegates to the Democratic primaries which are two more than what the state of Wyoming sends.
 According to Rothermere Institute, both parties’ supporters abroad donated about $6 million to the 2008 race as well.
 It is tough to measure exactly how much political influence American expats can have.
 They are scattered throughout the world and far from home.
 Regardless, the efforts to gather a strong voice continue to unfold around the world, and the general American public may soon hear from expats.

-rate your hookup app Till the actual law changes, expat tax filing will remain as a highly complicated task.
+Till the actual law changes, expat tax filing will remain as a highly complicated task.
 Complying with the current systems is, for now, the only advisable and safe way of expression.
 Otherwise, the IRS would impose hefty penalties and additional interests.
 No one wants to deal with the IRS, let alone pay them extra money.
-Expat tax filing needs to be done accurately to avoid further complications, and it is important that expats work with real professionals.
+Expat tax filing needs to be done accurately to avoid further complications, and it is crucial that expats work with real professionals.
 If you haven’t filed your 2015 tax return, now is the time to start.